canjs/canjs/docs/can-guides/contribute/including-new-modules.md

 ## Add necessary markup to CanJS docs

-Open the main doc file, located at `./docs/can-canjs/canjs.md`.
+Open the `can-api.md` doc file, located at `./docs/can-canjs/can-api.md`.

 Again, add any necessary markup to the correct section (related to the target parent; legacy for legacy, etc).